 The Mascot uses humor as a means to escape from the pain of the problems in the family.
 He or she will often act out by “clowning around,” cracking jokes, or making light of serious situations.
 While the Mascot can certainly help lighten up a desperate situation, the real intent is to ease tension, keep the peace, and serve as a distraction.

-Not all families will fill all of these roles, but one or more of them will tend to have emerged by the time a client reaches our facility.
+Not all families will fill all of these roles, but one or more of them will tend to have emerged by the time a student reaches our facility.
 That is why we have found it is a mistake to treat the families as an afterthought, believing that, by the time a young adult reaches aftercare, all the difficult family work has already been done.

 While the work accomplished in primary treatment is vital, ongoing family therapy is essential to “launching” a troubled young adult effectively.
 We feel that young adult transitional programs that do not address these roles and dynamics are “missing the boat.”

-Again, not all families will fill all of these roles, but one or more of them will tend to have developed by the time a client reaches our facility.
+Again, not all families will fill all of these roles, but one or more of them will tend to have developed by the time a Student reaches our facility.
 Many aftercare programs treat the families as an afterthought – they figure that, by the time a young adult reaches aftercare, all the difficult family work has already been done.
 While the family work done in primary treatment is vital, ongoing family therapy is essential to “launching” a troubled young adult effectively.

 Family Therapy And Coaching